mile95/old-blog/_posts/twitter-bot/2021-06-02-twitter-bot.md

 * * *

 That's all!
-Now I have a Twitter Bot up and running and,  it Tweets updated three times a day.
+Now I have a Twitter Bot up and running and it Tweets updated three times a day.
 You can find the Twitter Bot [here](https://twitter.com/gbgplanstatus), and you can find the source code for the Lambda Function [here](https://github.com/mile95/gbg-field-status-bot).

 Thanks for reading, 👋!